alfieroddan/camera-calibration-opencv/README.md

 camera_parameters.load_from_yaml("/path/to/params.yaml")
 ```

-or from the command line:
+or from the command line (this is also callable by `python -m opencv_calibrate.calibrate`):

 ```bash
 calibrate [-h] [--video VIDEO] [--image_dir IMAGE_DIR] [--output_dir OUTPUT_DIR] [--checkerboard CHECKERBOARD]